amoldighe/amoldighe.github.io/_posts/2017-12-20-kvm-networking.md

  natntw               active     yes           yes
 ```

+**NEXT - Let's see the behaviour of a VM on Host-Only Network**

-* I have created a VM and attached to the hostntw network, let see it's behaviour
+* Spawning a VM on hostntw - our Host-Only network

 ```
 root@amol-hp-elite:~# virt-install --name node-2 --vcpus=1 --memory 512 --disk path=/var/lib/libvirt/images/trusty-server-cloudimg-amd64-disk1-node2.i